Skip to Content

 Velvet Shank Mushrooms

-This variety is another perfect pick for your winter garden simply because it can handle the natural cycle of freezing and thawing.
+This variety is another perfect pick for your winter garden because it can handle the natural cycle of freezing and thawing.
 Its yellowish-brown caps can also brighten up the dull winter landscape.
 This mushroom variety will grow throughout the year, but November, December, and January are the three preceding months.

 Wood Ears Mushrooms

-Wood Ears is an interesting-looking variety with a jelly-like texture.
+Wood Ears are an interesting-looking variety with a jelly-like texture.
 As the mushroom matures, it hardens.
 It has a reddish-brown color and looks like an ear.
 January or late winter is the prime time for this variety.

 Winter Chanterelle Mushrooms